Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory: Theory

 \section{Theory}

 In the following, we briefly outline the theory behind sDFT in Sec.~\ref{sec:sDFT}.
 For more details on this topic, the interested reader is referred to reviews in Refs.~\cite{jacob2014,jacob2024}.
-Subsequently, new approximations for the non-additive kinetic and XC energies are described in Secs.~\ref{sec:nadd_kin} and \ref{sec:nadd_xc}, respectively.
+Subsequently, new approximations for the non-additive kinetic energy are described in Sec.~\ref{sec:nadd_kin}.